 - Complete transfer credit review during the admissions process to identify which courses may be eligible for challenge.
 Students who are applying for transfer credit reviews must sign the “NCNM Transfer of Credit Agreement” form upon admission to the college.
 Transfer credits will not be considered after matriculation.

-- Pay the appropriate fees and submit an “Exam” form, located in the Faculty Support Office, to the instructor before taking the exam.
-See the Financial section for information on fees.
+- Pay the appropriate fees and submit an “Exam” form, located in the faculty support office, to the instructor before taking the exam.

 - Take the challenge exam prior to the offering of the course that is being challenged, with the exam taken, graded, and the grade submitted to the registrar no fewer than two weeks prior to the start of the quarter in which the course is offered.

 Students may audit a lecture course, space allowing, if they have met the prerequisites, have obtained the instructor’s consent, and have registered for the course.
-The course will appear on the student’s official transcript as an audit.
+The course will appear on the student’s official transcript as an audit, even though auditing means that a student will not be evaluated or receive credit.
 Classes taken as an audit must be declared by the end of the quarter’s second week.
 Audited courses are not eligible for challenge exams.
 See the Financial Policies section for information on fees.